Search

 • Apply spray carefully

 Some chemicals are dangerous, and must be handled with care.
 The necessary protective clothing is specified on the manufacturers’ label, and should always be worn as indicated.
-Poisoning can be caused by contact with the skin, as well as by swallowing, breathing in vapour, spray mist or dust.
+Poisoning can be caused by contact with the skin, as well as by swallowing, breathing in vapor, spray mist or dust.

 It is wise to wear oil-proof gloves and rubber boots throughout the mixing and spraying operations, whether stated on the label or not.